theme-next/theme-next.org/source/docs/third-party-services/statistics-and-analytics/index.md

 #### CNZZ Analytics (China)

-1. Create an account and log into {% exturl CNZZ Analytics http://www.umeng.com/ %}. {% exturl More detailed documentation https://developer.umeng.com/docs/67963/detail/68609 %}
+1. Create an account and log into [CNZZ Analytics](http://www.umeng.com/).
+[More detailed documentation](https://developer.umeng.com/docs/67963/detail/68609)
 2. Set the value of section `cnzz_siteid` in {% label primary@theme config file %} to your CNZZ site ID.
 You can find this ID in link or the auto-generated script.
     ```yml next/_config.yml
     # CNZZ count